mangabe16/lexos/doc_src/docs/development/index.md

 ## Adding Tests

 Lexos uses the [pytest](http://doc.pytest.org/) framework for testing.
 For more info on this, see the [pytest documentation](http://docs.pytest.org/en/latest/contents.html).
 Tests for Lexos modules and classes live in their own directories of the same name.
-For example, tests for the `Tokenizer` class can be found in [`/lexos/tests/tokenizer`](lexs/tests/tokenizer).
+For example, tests for the `Tokenizer` class can be found in the `/lexos/tests/tokenizer` folder.
 To be interpreted and run, all test files and test functions need to be prefixed with `test_`.

 📖 **For more guidelines and information on how to add tests, check out the separate [Lexos Tests](tests.md) page.**